NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 GPS
 ---
 FIX  - When GPS has started this will make a fix on the TI/MI/HUD.
 Will stay until PEK switched off or something else selected.
-INIT - Start GPS. (approx 30 seconds to start)
+INIT - Start GPS. (approx 40 seconds to start, including BIT self-test)

 SIDV
 ----